English Language Learning

 Three factors are taken into consideration when determining who is eligible for the ELL program.

-1. MAP Scores – Students who score below the 35 percentile on the Measures of Academic Progress Reading and/or Language Usage tests may be recommended for ELL screening
+- MAP Scores – scholars who score below the 35 percentile on the Measures of Academic Progress Reading and/or Language Usage tests may be recommended for ELL screening

-2. Teacher recommendations – Teachers may recommend students for ELL testing based on observation and performance in class.
+- Teacher recommendations – Teachers may recommend scholars for ELL testing based on observation and performance in class.

-3. WIDA Scores – There are six WIDA language proficiency levels, one being the lowest and six being native proficiency.
-Students who score below a 5 overall on the WIDA Test (World Class Instructional Design and Assessment) will be placed in the ELL program.
+- WIDA Scores – There are six WIDA language proficiency levels, one being the lowest and six being native proficiency.
+Scholars who score below a 5 overall on the WIDA Test (World Class Instructional Design and Assessment) will be placed in the ELL program.

 DURATION